jonsaj/cookupsdb/README.md

 Using the cookups database
 ================================
 To use the database, you will need to perform a small bit of set up
-- set psql password to cookups.org
+- set your user's psql password to cookups.org (sorry if this seems a bit crummy!)
 - run the database building script
 - install the cookupsdb module
 - start coding!